peopleware/openapi/resource/relations.md

 These criteria only support searching on the relation itself.

-To support searching within relations, the search terms from one or both participating entities need to be added.
-For consistency reasons, all supported search terms for the type of the participating entity should be supported within the relation too.
+To go one step further and support searching within relations using terms that refer to the participating entities in the relation, the search terms from one or both of the participating entities need to be added.
+For consistency reasons, it is recommended to support all search terms that are available when search on the entity itself.

 As an example, take relation of type `R` with participating entities of type `X` and `Y`.
 To find the instances of `R` given a `href` of an instance of `X`, the following is needed: